hpaluch-pil/pil-git-scripts/README.md

 NOTE: All above commands are supposed to be invoked within git repository (directory or parent with valid `.git/` repo in it).

-# How to use this .deb package
+# How to use Debian .deb package

 Tested on Debian10.